amteddy/AI2PdfChat/README.md

 Remember that these steps are a general guideline.
 Depending on your specific environment, you might encounter variations or additional considerations.
 Always refer to the documentation of the specific tools or platforms you're using for detailed instructions.

 ## Sources
-Source code of AI2PdfChat is available in Github https://github.com/teddyyayo/AI2PdfChat
+Source code of ChatTheDoc is available in Github https://github.com/teddyyayo/AI2PdfChat